dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ... because `1` has type `Natural` whereas `True` has type `Bool`, and those two types do not match.

 Don't worry!
-Later we'll illustrate ways to safely mix different types within the same `List`.
+Later we'll illustrate ways to sensibly mix different types within the same `List`.

 However, other than that restriction you can store essentially any type of value